Presentation

 The command nt lint

 to traverse the repository.
-The linter doesn’t bother with stateful objects and reuses the type ParsedFile
+The linter doesn’t bother with stateful objects and reuses the types ParsedFile

 , ParsedNote